 The Pisans and Genoese

 After Sardinia was invaded by the Vandals and the Moors (or Saracens, as you may prefer calling them), the history of Sardinia takes us to a period or relative stability in the 11th century, when the island was divided in the four giudicati of Cagliari, Arborea, Torres and Gallura.
-Unfortunately they didn’t last long, as Sardinia once again became conquest territory, this time for the Pisans – who settled in the south and east of Sardinia; and the Genoese – in the north and west.
+Unfortunately they didn’t last long, and Sardinia was soon conquered by the Pisans – who settled in the south and east of Sardinia; and the Genoese – in the north and west.

 If you are keen on seeing examples of Pisan and Genoese influence in the history of Sardinia, you can visit the following sites: